zaius/docs/lib/learn/containers/01_introduction.md

 not only run your pipelines, but also stores your build artifacts as containers.

+This means that you can deploy these containers to your servers.

 ![image](/images/portable-container.png)

 Within pipelines containers are used to run your language stack (for